longquanzheng/cadence-aws/README.md

 3. Start your stress test running by visit http://localhost:9696/start?test=basic
 4. Go to Graphite to make sure that test is emitting metrics(In Tree: Metrics->stats->counters->cadence-bench)

+## And then...
+You are all DONE for your Cadence cluster!
+You can also run some sample test.
+Check out here: https://github.com/samarabbas/cadence-samples

-## Step six: import metric dashboards
+### import metric dashboards to grafana
 Go to grafana(http://localhost:8080), and import the grafana dashboard template from json files:
 Cadence overall:
 https://github.com/longquanzheng/cadence-aws/blob/master/templates/Grafana-Template-Cadence-Overall.json